A quantum machine learning classifier to search for new physics: Applications in the search for new physics

+For comparison with a classical algorithm, we also introduce the classical KNN algorithm which is already used in the search for NP~\cite{DeSimone:2018efk}.
+We use a modified KNN~(denoted as `t-KNN' where `t' stands for tunable) with the following strategy for event selection. \begin{enumerate} \item For a data point in the test dataset, find the $k$ closest data points to this point in the training set. \item Among these $k$ points, find out how many of them are from the NP, assuming the number of those points is $b$, use $\hat{b} =b/k$ as the anomaly score for the point being tested. \item Determine a tunable threshold $\hat{b}_{th}$ according to signal significance, and select the events with $\hat{b}>\hat{b}_{th}$. \end{enumerate} When $\hat{b}_{th}=0.5$, this is the conventional KNN algorithm.
+When using the (t-)KNN, the training dataset is the same one as the (V)QSN but consists of $D$-dimensional real vectors $\vec{x}$.
+However, when finding the $k$ closest data points, we use the Euclidean distance.

-For the (t-)KNN algorithm, we only incorporate the cost needed to compute the distances, so the computational complexity~(cc) can be estimated as $\mathcal{O}(dNM)$ for $M$ test events.
+For the (t-)KNN algorithm, we only incorporate the cost needed to compute the distances, so the computational complexity~(cc) can be estimated as $\mathcal{O}(d'NM)$ for $M$ test events.
 In the context of quantum computers, the number of quantum gates is typically employed as a means of assessing the cc.
-Even if the dataset is classical, the cc for VQSN is $n_t+\mathcal{O}(cN(n_{ans}+d)\sqrt{d})$, where $n_t$ is the cost to train the ansatz which is a constant in the view of test dataset, $n_{ans}$ is the cc of the ansatz, the cc of $U_{|\phi\rangle}^{\dagger}$ is $\mathcal{O}(d)$, and the $\mathcal{O}(\sqrt{d})$ comes from the success rate to create the state $\langle \phi|\Psi (\alpha _i)\rangle$.
-With a large $M$, it can be roughly estimated that the VQSN outperforms (t-)KNN when $c(n_{ans}+d)<N\sqrt{d}$.
-From the principle of the algorithm, the larger $N$ and $d$, the better the classification, which means that ideally VQSN can outperform (t-)KNN even dealing with a classical dataset.
+Even if the dataset is classical, the cc for VQSN is $n_t+\mathcal{O}(c'M(n_{ans}+d)\sqrt{d})$, where $n_t$ is the cost to train the ansatz which is a constant in the view of test dataset, $n_{ans}$ is the cc of the ansatz, the cc of $U_{|\phi\rangle}^{\dagger}$ is $\mathcal{O}(d)$, and $c=c'/\sqrt{d}$ where $1/\sqrt{d}$ comes from the success rate to create the state $\langle \phi|\Psi (\alpha _i)\rangle$ when amplitude amplification is used and the number of times of measurement on $a$ is required to be a fixed number $c'$.
+Note that, $n_t$ depends on $N$ and $d$, but not on $M$.
+Unlike $M$ which grows with the luminosity, $N$ and $d$ remain effectively constant in practical applications, as a result, for practical applications it can be expected that $M\gg N$.
+In other words, $n_t$ is independent of the luminosity of future colliders.
+The ansatz can be viewed as a compressed representation of the training set.
+Its complexity should be lower than that of the full dataset; otherwise, using an ansatz would offer no advantage.
+Thus, for each selection operation, the ansatz provides computational savings compared to ansatz-free methods, until the initial training cost is amortized.
+As $M$ grows (i.e., as the luminosity of future colliders increases), the advantage of VQSN over (t-)kNN becomes more pronounced.
+By omitting $n_t$ because $M\gg N$, and by the fact that $d$ is at the same order of $D$, it can be estimated that the VQSN outperforms (t-)KNN even with a classical dataset when $c(n_{ans}+d)<N\sqrt{d}$.
+From the principle of the algorithm, the larger $N$ and $d$, the better the classification, as long as $M\gg N$ is kept, this means that ideally VQSN can outperform (t-)KNN in the sense of cc even dealing with a classical dataset.